abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 have to do something about this splinter.* Then you carry on and forget about it.
 But the irritation keeps returning until at one point you say to yourself, *I really need to do something about this splinter now.
-It's not something I can put up with anymore*.
-So finally you dig it out.
+It's not something I can put up with anymore.* So finally you dig it out.
 The experience of dukkha, is the same."

 It's not as if we're experiencing dukkha all the time; for the most